There are three types of people who legitimately access those services—and the web pages and information related to those services.

 How Do We Use the Information We Collect?

 Personal Information: If you provide Personal Information to us, we may enter such information into our contact management database, and may use such database to send you our marketing materials and to contact you regarding your interest in Brightleaf products and services.
-In such event, we will offer you the option to opt out of similar contacts from us in the future.
+In such an event, we will offer you the option to opt-out of similar contacts from us in the future.
 We do not re-sell your Personal Information nor do we re-use it for any purpose other than that described in this paragraph.

 Aggregated Data: Brightleaf uses Aggregate Information only in an aggregate form that does not identify the individual user, and only for us to understand the performance of the Website.
-For example, we may develop Aggregate Information on Website and content usage, such as by keeping count of return visitors to the Website and assessing which pages of the Website are most popular.
+For example, we may develop Aggregate Information on Website and content usage, such as by keeping a count of return visitors to the Website and assessing which pages of the Website are most popular.
 This allows us to determine which features visitors like best to help us improve our content and site, personalize your user experience, and measure overall site effectiveness.
 Brightleaf allows Google to use Aggregate Information pursuant to the Website’s use of Google Analytics, described above.

 Legal Exception: Notwithstanding the above, Brightleaf may use Personal Information to the extent required by law or if in Brightleaf’s reasonable discretion use is necessary to investigate fraud or any threat to the safety of any individual, to protect Brightleaf’s legal rights or to protect the rights of third parties.

 There are five common information types that we collect from service users.